Adelic line bundles on quasi-projective varieties: Volumes of adelic line bundles

 Here $d$ is the absolute dimension of a quasi-projective model of $X$ over $k$. \end{thm} \begin{proof} The result is easy if $\OL_1$ or $\OL_2$ is not big.
 Assume that both $\OL_1$ and $\OL_2$ are big.
 Apply Theorem \ref{limit}.
 The problem is converted to the model case.
 Then the geometric case is the classical result in \cite[Thm.
 11.4.9]{Laz2}, and the arithmetic case is \cite[Thm.
 B]{Yua2}. \end{proof}

+A morphism between two flat and essentially quasi-projective integral schemes over $k$ is called \emph{birational} if it induces an isomorphism between the function fields.
+The next result says that the volume function is also a birational invariant.

+\begin{thm}[birational invariance] \kkk Let $\pi: X'\to X$ be a birational morphism of essentially quasi-projective integral schemes over $k$.
+Let $\OL$ be an adelic line bundle on $X$.
+Then

+\end{thm} \begin{proof} This is the adelic version of the geometric case in \cite[Prop.
+2.2.43]{Laz1} and the arithmetic case in \cite[Thm.
+4.3]{Mor5}.
+For the current case, it suffices to check the case that $X'$ is the generic point of $X$.
+Then the result follows from Theorem \ref{limit}(2). \end{proof}

 We also have the Fujita approximation theorem for adelic line bundles.
-There are many slightly different notions of ampleness of hermitian line bundles, we take the notion of ``arithmetically positive'' introduced right before Lemma \ref{pairing nef2}.
-By abuse of terminology, ``arithmetically positive'' over a projective variety over a field means ``ample''.
+There are many slightly different notions of ampleness of hermitian line bundles; we take the notion of ``arithmetically positive'' introduced right before Lemma \ref{pairing nef2}.
+By abuse of terminology, ``arithmetically positive'' on a projective variety over a field means ``ample''.

 \begin{thm}[Fujita approximation] \kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
-Let $\OL$ be a big adelic $\QQ$-line bundle over $X$.
-Then for any $\epsilon>0$, there exist a flat and essentially quasi-projective integral scheme $X'$ over $k$, a birational morphism $\pi:X'\to X$ over $k$, a projective model $\CX'$ of $X'$ over $k$, and an arithmetically positive hermitian $\QQ$-line bundle $\CAA$ over $\CX'$ such that $ \wh\vol(\CX',\CAA)\geq\wh\vol(X,\OL)-\epsilon$ and $\pi^*\OL-\CAA$ is effective in $\wh\Pic(X'/k)_\QQ$. \end{thm} \begin{proof} Apply Theorem \ref{limit}.
-The problem is converted to the original Fujita approximation theorem proved in \cite{Fuj}, and its arithmetic counterpart proved independently by Yuan \cite{Yua2} and Chen \cite{Che1}. \end{proof}
+Let $\OL$ be a big adelic $\QQ$-line bundle on $X$.
+Then for any $\epsilon>0$, there exist a flat and essentially quasi-projective integral scheme $X'$ over $k$, a birational projective morphism $\pi:X'\to X$ over $k$, a projective model $\CX'$ of $X'$ over $k$, and an arithmetically positive hermitian $\QQ$-line bundle $\CAA$ on $\CX'$ such that $ \wh\vol(\CX',\CAA)\geq\wh\vol(X,\OL)-\epsilon$ and $\pi^*\OL-\CAA$ is effective in $\wh\Pic(X'/k)_\QQ$. \end{thm} \begin{proof} Apply Theorem \ref{limit}.
+The problem is converted to the original Fujita approximation theorem proved in \cite{Fuj}, and its arithmetic counterpart proved independently by Yuan \cite{Yua2} and Chen \cite{Che2}. \end{proof}

-In the end, we consider a continuity property of the volume function $\wh\vol:\wh\Pic(X/k)_\QQ\to \RR$.
+Now we consider a continuity property of the volume function $\wh\vol:\wh\Pic(X/k)_\QQ\to \RR$.
 Recall that in the projective case, the volume function has very nice continuity properties by Lazarsfeld \cite[Thm.
 2.2.44]{Laz1} for the geometric case and by Moriwaki \cite{Mor5} for the arithmetic case.
 The following result generalizes these two, but our proof is different from theirs.

 \begin{thm}[continuity] \kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
-Let $\OL,\OM_1,\cdots, \OM_r$ be adelic $\QQ$-line bundles over $X$.
+Let $\OL,\OM_1,\cdots, \OM_r$ be adelic $\QQ$-line bundles on $X$.
 Then